helix-editor/helix/book/src/guides/injection.md

 Marks the content to be highlighted as the language captured with `@injection.language` _et al_.

 - `@injection.filename` (extension):
-The captured node may contain a filename with a file-extension known to Helix, highlighting `@injection.content` as that language.
-This uses the language extensions defined in both the default languages.toml distributed with Helix, as well as user defined languages.
+The captured node may contain a filename with a file-extension known to Silicon, highlighting `@injection.content` as that language.
+This uses the language extensions defined in both the default languages.toml distributed with Silicon, as well as user defined languages.

 - `@injection.shebang` (extension):
 The captured node may contain a shebang used to choose a language to highlight as.
 This also uses